 More thoughts on the price of bamboo and ipe decking

 These are only some of the factors that influence the price of timber and bamboo, as it is also influenced by politics, domestic demand, inflation, export distance, exchange rates and a whole bunch of other factors that also influence many other products on our market.
 The most recent game changer is COVID-19, which has led to extreme increases in timber prices.
 Some reports expect a 30% price increase of some timbers in the coming year, as COVID-19 has directly influenced the supply while the demand has skyrocketed, with many people spending their money on their homes rather than a holiday.
+As of 2022, this much is still very much true.

 Ultimately, there are a lot of factors that influence the price of timber and the industry itself is rather complicated, which means that the price of wood fluctuates.
 Hardwood from sustainable forests is comparable to the price of bamboo in many cases.
 Special attention needs to be paid to different factors to ensure that the correct hardwood deck is bought, without harming the environment by aiding illegal logging.
 To understand more about the production of MOSO® Bamboo Products read this blog about sustainable decking production.